stakater/stakater-tekton-chart/README.md

-- RunAfter by default is the previous task name, but for complex flows, it is advised to define it. specify it in .values.pipelines.tasks[].runAfter in values.yaml
+- RunAfter by default is the previous task name, but for complex flows, it is advised to define it. specify it in .Values.pipelines.tasks[].runAfter in values.yaml

-- For adding a workspace to default, specify it in .values.pipelines.tasks[].workspace & in in values.yaml, Resulting manifest will contain workspaces from here and default tasks if defined
+- For adding a workspace to default, specify it in .Values.pipelines.tasks[].workspace & in .Values.workspaces values.yaml, Resulting task definition will contain workspaces from here and default tasks if defined

-- For overriding when clause, specify it in .values.pipelines.tasks[].when in values.yaml
+- For overriding when clause, specify it in .Values.pipelines.tasks[].when in values.yaml

 ### Adding a Custom Task
-- Specify the new custom task in .values.pipelines.tasks[] as follows:
+- Specify the new custom task in .Values.pipelines.tasks[] as follows:

         workspaces:
         - name: source